-- Stand between the out-of-sync speakers (or as close to in between as you can) and adjust their volume levels so you hear them both playing at about the same level.
+- Stand between the out of sync speakers (or as close to in between as you can) and adjust their volume levels so you hear them both playing at about the same level.

 - Open the Google Home app .

-- Tap Settings Group delay correction.
+- Tap Settings Audio Group delay correction.

 - Move the slider to the left or right until the audio sound in sync.

 Note: For many devices, the inherent delay is extremely short, so group playback will be in sync without any additional adjustments.
-DO NOT adjust the group delay correction unless you notice a consistent, significant delay.
+Do not adjust the group delay correction unless you notice a consistent, significant delay.
 The group delay correction setting only affects group playback.
 This setting will have no effect when casting to a single speaker or TV.
 A device’s group delay correction setting will be applied to all the groups that the device is a part of.
 If you connect a Chromecast or Chromecast Audio to another speaker or TV, the previous group delay correction setting might be incorrect.
-Make sure to reset it to ‘0’ delay again and listen to see if additional correction is required.
+Make sure to reset it to "0" delay again and listen to see if additional correction is required.

-Tips for Group delay correctionHow do I know if I should correct a group delay?
+Tips for group delay correctionHow do I know if I should correct a group delay?

 Ask yourself the following questions to decide if you should correct a group delay:

-- Does the out-of-sync playback prevent you from enjoying the music?
+- Does the out of sync playback prevent you from enjoying the music?

 You should always increase the group delay correction for the speaker that is playing last.

-Please follow these steps to ensure correct adjustment:
+Follow these steps to ensure correct adjustment:

 - Group delay correction adjustments should only be made while music is casting to the group.
 This allows you to immediately hear the changes you’ve made.

-- Stand between the out-of-sync speakers (or as close to in between as you can), and adjust their volume levels so your hear them both approximately at the same level.
+- Stand between the out of sync speakers (or as close to in between as you can), and adjust their volume levels so your hear them both approximately at the same level.

 - Repeat these steps if further adjustments are needed.